Case Study: Data Protection & GDPR

 - Are there any areas of "bad practice" or risk that needs addressing?
 For example, "cribbing" profile images from people's social media profiles without consent(!!!), or recording Notes that express opinion rather than fact, or where consent has not been obtained.

 Is GDPR relevant to my Church?

 The simple answer is 'yes'.
 The GDPR applies to both ‘controllers’ and ‘processors’ of data.
-The definitions are broadly the same as under the DPA – ie the controller says how and why personal data is processed (in churches, typically the controller are the trustees, directors, PCC, leadership team, senior minister/leader), and the processor acts on the controller’s behalf to carry out processing within the controller's purposes.
+The definitions are broadly the same as under the DPA – ie the controller says how and why personal or sensitive data is processed (in churches, typically the controller are the trustees, directors, PCC, leadership team, senior minister/leader), and the processor acts on the controller’s behalf to carry out processing within the controller's purposes.
 Processors don't include employees of the controller; so processors in the context of ChurchSuite would be third parties like your external book keeper and volunteers within your church who may carry out certain admin tasks on behalf of your church.
-I would also suggest the GDPR definition of 'processor' extends to those people who use your member-facing My ChurchSuite who, as part of their role, may also be processing personal data, such as small group leaders, rota overseers and event overseers.
+I would also suggest the GDPR definition of 'processor' extends to those people who use your member-facing My ChurchSuite who, as part of their role, may also be processing personal or sensitive data, such as small group leaders, rota overseers and event overseers.

 Taking stock #2...

 Continuing with the data mapping audit you started earlier,